DAS-coin/Nanode21/README.md

 * Voting Weight
 * Number of delegators
 * Custom info about the node and the server
-* Basic Nano value information
+* Basic Raicoin value information
 * QR Code for Node and Donation accounts